Tip

 ditherer : IDitherer -> bool

 This method blocks the caller thread but if context belongs to an async top level method, then the execution may already run on a pool thread.
 Degree of parallelism, the ability of cancellation and reporting progress depend on how these were configured at the top level method.
+To reconfigure the degree of parallelism of an existing context, you can use the AsyncContextWrapper class.

 When reporting progress, this library always passes a DrawingOperation instance to the generic methods of the IAsyncProgress interface.